gctak/gctak/README.md

 # Hi there 👋
 ### About me
-My name is Giovanni, but you can call me Gi.
+My name is Giovanna, but you can call me Gi.
 As a transmasculine individual, I use he/him pronouns.

 I'm a Computer Engineering student at the University of Uberaba.
 I'm dedicated to continuous learning and regularly take courses on Alura and Udemy to expand my knowledge and skills.